South Luffenham: Quarries

-Tunnels
+Tunnels and Tailbys Field

 Tunnels are said to run from the church to the Foss (the stream), and from the Old Hall site in Tailby's (now Bellamy's) field to the church.
-One villager recollects in 1912 going down the latter tunnel to rescue a terrier dog.
+One villager recollected in 1912 going down the latter tunnel to rescue a terrier dog.
 The tunnel was some five feet high, ten feet down and built of rough stone.
 Having travelled five yards (5 m) in the direction of the Hall he gave up and returned because of the crumbling condition of the tunnel walls.

 There are various theories regarding the mounds in Tailby's field.
 Some recount that it is the site of the Old Hall and surrounding cottages, others think that the main mound covers an old icehouse.
 It is true that a few years ago a calf fell into a tunnel beneath the mound, and that afterward this was firmly covered over.

 At the northern corner of this field is the Adam and Eve Barn, so called because of the inset stone carving.
 It is thought to have been an earlier tithe barn to that which now adjoins the church.
-Before the Great War, the building, also known as the old Primrose Barn (after the Primrose League used by them prior to 1900) served as the village hall, and dances were held there; here would be danced the 'Lancers' and 'down the middle', all to the accompaniment of an accordion.
+Before the First World War, the building, also known as the old Primrose Barn (after the Primrose League used by them prior to 1900) served as the village hall, and dances were held there; here would be danced the 'Lancers' and 'down the middle', all to the accompaniment of an accordion.
 Later the old school room, opposite the new school, was used for village meetings, until the new village hall was built in September 1922.

-There was also, at the turn of the 20th century, a reading room and men's club in Sapcote Cottages.
+School

 The 'Old School', now a private cottage, was built in 1846 with pointed windows, to show its connection with the church.
 This first school was the National School, and it was not until 1875 that the new school opposite was built by the rector, Rev. James Lonsdale and presented to the village.
 He built it at his own expense and purchased the old school to house the head teacher.
 In 1900, there were 130 pupils; in 1969, when the school finally closed, there were 30.
 In 1972, the building was turned into a private house.